YiyangLi-0/Identify_Crystalline_Phases_in_Polymer/readme.md

 Distributed computing is separately implemented in both MPI (message passing interface) mode and multiprocessing mode.
 The bin-table technique is used in both modes to further improve computing efficiency.
 The [local p2 order parameter][ref-1] is computed for every particle in system, which is used to determine if a particle should be assigned to the crystalline phase.
+The identified system is output in both wrapped and unwrapped coordinates.

 This postprocessing code was used in my research projects #6 and #7, as shown in [my webpage](https://liyiyang.weebly.com/).